adambennett/Balatro-DeckCreator/README.md

 ## Introduction

 Deck Creator is a small tool for the game Balatro that allows users to create, save, load, and even share custom decks.
-Currently only some basic options are provided, but future updates should add more functionality.
 I'm open to suggestions and contributions!

 ## Requirements